 Some false positives stem from technical mix-ups, incorrect labeling, or a person misreading the result.

 There can also be medical mechanisms behind false positives.

-For example, a false-positive reading may indicate that the person has an autoimmune disorder or another underlying medical condition.
+For example, a false-positive reading may indicate that a person has an autoimmune disorder or another underlying medical condition.
 In this case, it may be a good idea to investigate further.

 This is because it takes several weeks for HIV antibodies to reach detectable levels in the bloodstream.

-Everyone should take precautions to avoid contracting or transmitting the HIV virus.
+Everyone should take precautions to avoid contracting or transmitting HIV.
 To do this:

 - Consider limiting the number of sexual partners.

 - Refrain from using oil-based lubricants with condoms.